musoke/UltraDark.jl/docs/src/man/overview.md

 @time simulate!(grids, output_config)
 ```

-We initialised the soliton with a nonzero velocity `velocity`.
+We initialised the soliton with a nonzero `velocity`.
-Lets check if the soliton moved during the simulation.
+Let's check if the soliton moved during the simulation.
 ```@example 1; continued=false
 @assert argmax(grids.ρx) != initial_indices # hide
 argmax(grids.ρx)